ViacheslavDanilov/hsi_analysis/README.md

 <a name="how-to-cite"></a>
 ## 🖊️ How to Cite
-Please cite [our paper](https://www.sciencedirect.com/journal/computers-in-biology-and-medicine) if you found our data, methods, or results helpful for your research:
+Please cite [our paper](https://www.sciencedirect.com/science/article/pii/S001048252400934X) if you found our data, methods, or results helpful for your research:

-> Danilov V., De Landro M., Felli E., Barberio M., Diana M., Saccomandi P. (**2024**). _Harnessing Machine Learning for Laser Ablation Assessment in Hyperspectral Imaging_. **Computers in Biology and Medicine**.
+> Danilov V.V., De Landro M., Felli E., Barberio M., Diana M., Saccomandi P. (**2024**). _Advancing laser ablation assessment in hyperspectral imaging through machine learning_. **Computers in Biology and Medicine**.
+DOI: https://doi.org/10.1016/j.compbiomed.2024.108849